halkeye/Plex-Discord-Media-Updates/README.md

 # Prerequisites

-This script requires Python 3, as well as the python modules outlined in `pip_requirements.txt`.
+This script requires Python 3, as well as the python modules outlined in `requirements.txt`.
 From the same folder as this file, the modules can be installed via the command:

-`pip3 install -r pip_requirements.txt`
+`pip3 install -r requirements.txt`

 # Configuration